Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week5/README.md

   - MeowApplication: `janesee3/meow-application:1`
 - Configure and interact with these deployed applications
 - **Note:** For the purpose of practice, please refrain from using `kubectl run` or `kubectl expose` commands.
 We will use `kubectl apply` on YAML config files instead.
+- If you find yourself stuck, you can refer to the `suggested-solutions` folder!

 ### Steps